Application Information for the Minority Fellowship Program-Youth

 - This is the most important part of your application.
 You will need to write two brief essays.
 Essay #1 should focus on your specific training interests, service areas, and career goals.
 Essay #2 should focus on your choice of university, training program, and advisor/mentor, and how your choice relates to minority mental health or your specific training interests and career goals.

 - Essay I - The major goals of the MFP-Y are to increase the availability of culturally competent mental health services provided to racial and/or ethnic minority children, adolescents, and individuals in transition to adulthood (16-25), as well as to other underserved populations.
 Describe how your training, service interests, and career goals will contribute to these objectives.
 This is your opportunity to introduce yourself and your area of interest and describe how you will contribute to the mental health well-being of ethnic minority youth and underserved populations in the US.
 In your essay, you should discuss your current interests in marriage and family therapy and/or other areas of mental health and detail your related experiences and training to date.
 You do not have to be an expert in your particular area of interest, but you should certainly impart some sense of enthusiasm or commitment to that area, as well as an understanding of basic issues.
-Be sure to reference SAMHSA's strategic initiatives when providing your response (***Limited to 9000 characters).
+Be sure to reference SAMHSA's strategic initiatives when providing your response (***Limited to 4500 words).

 - Essay II - Please write an essay which describes why you selected the program you are now attending, or to which you are applying.
 You also should provide a rationale for your choice of advisor or mentor at your institution.
 Identify specific faculty, resources, and training available to you which will provide you with training relevant to minority youth mental health service provision, or the specific training interests and career goals you described in your "training interests and career goals" essay.
 Your essay should make a convincing argument that you will receive training related to minority mental health treatment and that your advisor (or the faculty you would like to work with) has the resources and expertise to guide you in this area.
-Be sure to reference SAMHSA's strategic initiatives when providing your response (***Limited to 9000 characters).
+Be sure to reference SAMHSA's strategic initiatives when providing your response (***Limited to 4500 words).

 Research/Services Areas of Interest